Home ~ Furniture Restoration Advice ~ F.A.Q.

 Only the most severe white water damage will require the use of steel wool.

-To remove a "Crazed" or "Alligator" finish in old varnish, generously apply Dr. Woodwell Wood Elixir.
+To remove a "Crazed" or "Alligator" finish in old varnish, generously apply Dr. Woodwell's Wood Elixir.
 Rub with steel wool in the direction of the grain.
 For a very rough surface, repeat until the desired smoothness is obtained.
 Complete by buffing with a clean cloth.

-If the finish of your piece is completely worn off, apply Dr. Woodwell Wood Elixir generously with a brush.
+If the finish of your piece is completely worn off, apply Dr. Woodwell's Wood Elixir generously with a brush.
 Apply a second coat with extra fine steel wool to remove any flakes of the old finish and to smooth and seal the new surface.
 Buff with a clean cloth.

 Still have a question?

-© 2010 Woodwell Products Privacy Policy & Terms of Use Site Administration Site last updated August 29, 2010, at 05:01 PM
+© 2025 Woodwell Products Privacy Policy & Terms of Use Site Administration Site last updated October 06, 2022, at 10:50 AM